ataylorme/simple-behat-example/README.md

 # Simple Behat Example

-A simple [Behat](http://behat.org/en/latest/) example repository using [WordHat](https://wordhat.info) for the talk 'Testing Business Critical Features With Behat' at Midwest PHP 2019
+A simple [Behat](http://behat.org/en/latest/) example repository using [WordHat](https://wordhat.info) for the talk _Testing Business Critical Features With Behat_ at Midwest PHP 2019.

+For a non-WordPress version of the example, visit [the `master` branch](https://github.com/ataylorme/simple-behat-example/tree/master)

 ## Setup